 - Drawing A Cartoon In Illustrator2

 - The Celebration Of Cartoons and Comic Strip Art3

 - The Life, Times (and Death?) of Internet Explorer 6 (Comic Strip)4

 The main character of the cartoons is Fleaty, a talented, hard-working designer with big ambitions yet not that much luck when it comes to clients.
 Hopefully, Fleaty will put a smile on your face and maybe remind all of us of the flaws we have, and help us finally get rid of them.

-The cartoons are dedicated to design and Web development, but also have a comic twist about everything happening around the Web as well as give you some insights behind the curtains of Smashing Magazine.
-Also, on this page we will be collecting all issues of the Smashing Cartoons for your convenience.
-You will also find the latest cartoon on the sidebar of our pages.
+All of the cartoons are dedicated to design and Web development, but also have a comic twist about everything happening around the Web as well as give you some insights behind the curtains of Smashing Magazine.
+We hope you enjoy them as much as we did, and still do!

 Unfortunately, today the Web is not as open as it used to be.
 Access to some websites (especially website offering video and audio content) is restricted due to licensing constraints.
 This is especially annoying when you are on vacation and would love to use the services that you have paid for in your country.
 There are workarounds to make all services work from anywhere.
 The solution is VPN, Virtual Private Networks.

 This cartoon is referring to the article The Insidious Evils of ‘Like’ Culture5 in which the “Like” culture in our society is criticized.
 The article discusses how in our age of online view counts and retweets, conformity is unfortunately becoming the rule.